 Our service does not administer over the counter medication unless it has been prescribed by a medical practitioner.
 Medication may mask the symptoms of other, more serious illnesses and our educators are not qualified medical professionals.
-However, we will administer sunscreen without prescription if a parent or authorised person authorises this.
-We do not accept written or verbal authorisations to administer Over-the-Counter pain relief medication like Panadol, Nurofen, Ibuprofen and paracetamol unless it has been prescribed by a medical practitioner or authorised verbally in an emergency as outlined below.
-Pain relief medication may mask the symptoms of serious illnesses and our educators are not qualified medical professionals.
+However, we will administer nappy cream and sunscreen without prescription if a parent or authorised person authorises this.